 Describe a typical day at work.

-I come in at around 9 a.m. and begin seeing pets that have been dropped off for surgeries so that I can assess if they are good anesthetic candidates.
-After that point, I have appointments that I see for any variety of reasons before I go into surgery.
+I come in at around 9 a.m. and begin seeing pets that have been dropped off for surgeries to assess if they are good anesthetic candidates.
+After that point, I have appointments that I see for various reasons before I go into surgery.
 I mostly perform what are known as routine procedures (spays, neuters, and dental procedures) before lunch.
 After lunch, I typically see more appointments or walk-ins.
-I see a variety of species every day, including snakes, groundhogs, dogs, cats, hamsters, rats, and rabbits, to name a few.
+I see many species every day, including snakes, groundhogs, dogs, cats, hamsters, rats, and rabbits, to name a few.

 Do you work with auxiliary personnel, and if so, what kind(s) (i.e. vet techs, etc.)?